dondi/GRNsight/database/network-database/README.md

 If `--network all` is used, both one GRN folder and one PPI folder must exist.

-Expected files per schema folder:
+Expected files in these subirectories are:

 - GRN: `source.tsv`, `gene.tsv`, `network.tsv`
 - PPI: `source.tsv`, `gene.tsv`, `protein.tsv`, `physical_interactions.tsv`